vish1108/Uber-Insight-Engine/README.md

      - Create an interactive dashboard in Power BI.
      - Display informative information about the overall business.

-5. **Test API for Average Speed**
+6. **Test API for Average Speed**
    - Develop a test API to generate random average speed values within a specified range.
        - Utilize the API to create a variable with details such as pickup and dropoff location, latitude and longitude information, trip    distance, and time taken by the trip.
    - Predict trip duration using the Random Forest model.

+Reference(Darshil Parmar YT Channel) : https://youtu.be/WpQECq5Hx9g?si=_tKOwjNUkdusUWLt

   Data Model: